Loading page...

 Don't see your question below?
 Our insurance professionals provide personalized answers for your unique compliance situation.

-The COI mistakes causing the longest project delays are missing required endorsements (7-14 days average delay), incorrect additional insured language requiring carrier re-processing (5-10 days), and insufficient coverage limits necessitating policy changes (10-21 days).
-Wrong coverage effective dates can delay projects 3-7 days while carriers issue corrected certificates.
+The COI mistakes causing the longest project delays are typically missing required endorsements, incorrect additional insured language that requires carrier re-processing, and insufficient coverage limits necessitating a policy change.
+Wrong coverage effective dates cause shorter but still real delays while carriers issue corrected certificates.

-Complex projects requiring specialized endorsements (like environmental liability or professional liability) face the longest delays when certificates are incorrect, averaging 14-28 days for corrections.
-Public works projects with specific regulatory requirements can face 21-45 day delays when certificates don't meet exact specifications.
+Complex projects requiring specialized endorsements (environmental liability or professional liability, for example) tend to face the longest delays when certificates come back incorrect, since those endorsements often require underwriting review rather than a simple administrative fix.
+Public works projects with specific regulatory requirements can face similarly extended delays when certificates don't meet exact specifications the first time.

 COI mistakes can increase contractor insurance premiums by 15-30% at renewal due to compliance issues creating perceived higher risk.
 Carriers view frequent certificate corrections as indicators of poor risk management, potentially leading to non-renewal or substantial premium increases.